duongital/duongital/src/content/notes/algorithm.md

+---
+title: 'Algorithm'
+description: 'algorithm is for all programing languages, we can apply when being expert at one or many.
+It help us a lot while getting a complex situation.'
+---

 there is a notebook for this, nice to have clone work on here ;-)

-algorthm is for all programing languages, we can apply when being expert at one or many.
+algorithm is for all programing languages, we can apply when being expert at one or many.
 It help us a lot while getting a complex situation.

 # search